RESULTS BY SUB-INDICES

 Public Finance Sub-Index

-By Public Finance Sub-Index Singapore’s economy (0.187) is the rightest one, and economy of Argentina (0.738) is the leftest one among all considered.
-Azerbaijan (0.392) is not far from the relative center point (0.369).
-The closeness of the relative center and median (0.364 – Romania) indicates the approximate numerical equality of the countries on both sides of the relative center.
+By Public Finance Sub-Index Singapore’s economy (0.183) is the rightest one, and economy of France (0.601) is the leftest one among all considered.
+Azerbaijan (0.381) is almost on relative center point and near the median of Scale.
+The closeness of relative center and median indicates the approximate numerical equality of the countries on both sides of the relative center.

 = = =